maekhaled/Polynomial-Evaluator/README.md

 	 *     <coeff> <degree>
 	 *     ...
 	 *     <coeff> <degree>
-	 * with the GUARENTEE that degrees will be in descending order.
+	 * with the GUARANTEE that degrees will be in descending order.
 For example:
 	 *      4 5
 	 *     -2 3
 	 *      2 1